Pinocchio

 Part 6: The Island?

 “Yep.”
-The Coachman grabbed Pinocchio and threw him down onto the ground.
+The Coachman grabbed Pinocchio and threw him onto the ground.
 “He’s all yours.
 Pay up.”

-The Coachman reached out for something (was it money?) from the dark stranger.
-Then the Coachman drove off.
+The Coachman took something (was it money?) from the dark stranger.
+Then he drove off, piles of dust behind him.

-But after a few days, something was odd.
-“Where did all the boys go?” he asked the Cricket.
+Yet after a few days, Pinocchio noticed something was odd.
+“What happened to all the boys?” he asked the Cricket.
+"Where did they go?
+And what's with all the donkeys?"

 Just then, one of Pinocchio's ears popped into a donkey ear.
-Then his other ear popped into a donkey ear.
+His other ear popped into a donkey ear.

-“Let’s go – HONK!” said Pinocchio.
-His two feet had popped into four donkey feet.
+“Let’s go – HONK!”
+Pinocchio said in a very hoarse voice.
+His two feet popped into four donkey feet.

 “Run, quick!” said the Cricket.
-One good thing about Pinocchio’s new legs is he could run very fast!
-Quickly, quickly, they ran out of Pleasure Island.
+One good thing about Pinocchio’s new four legs is he could run much faster!
+Quickly, they ran out of Pleasure Island.
 Soon they were at a dock by the ocean.

 “Please sir!”
 Pinocchio called out to a man by the dock.
 “I am looking for an old man named Geppetto.
 Do you know him? – HONK!”

 “Sounds like you are getting a bad cold,” said the man.
 “Hmm, Geppetto.
-That’s the old man whose son left one morning and did not come back?
-He went out on a boat to look for him.
-No one has seen the poor fellow since.”
+Isn't that the old man whose son left one morning and didn't come back?
+I'm pretty sure he went out on a boat to look for him.
+Yep, sure I am about it,.
+No one's seen the poor fellow since.”

 Most of Pinocchio was still made of wood, so he could float on the ocean.
 “Father!” he called out, paddling the water with his arms.
-“Father!” but there was no answer.
+“Father!”
+No answer.

 All Pinocchio could see around him was blue water, everywhere.
 Until – what was that, far away?
-Something was rushing up.
-Something big, and very fast!
+Something was rushing up toward him.
+Something very big, and very fast!

 In a moment, a giant whale was upon them.
-It opened its giant jaws and with one gulp, swallowed Pinocchio!
+It opened its giant jaws and with one gulp, swallowed Pinocchio and the Cricket!

-Rushing inside the whale with all the sea water tumbled Pinocchio and the Cricket.
-When they came to a stop, they saw that they were in the dark belly of the whale.
+When Pinocchio and the Cricket tumbled to a stop, they saw that they were in the dark belly of the whale.

 Part 7: The Whale